awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-examples.md

 ```

 After you create the `instant` fleet using the preceding configuration, the following 16 instances are launched to meet the target capacity:
-+ 6 m5\.large On\-Demand Instances in us\-east\-1a – m5\.large in us\-east\-1a is the lowest price, and there are 5 available unused m5\.large Capacity Reservations\.
-The Capacity Reservations are used first to launch 5 On\-Demand Instances plus an additional On\-Demand Instance is launched according to the On\-Demand allocation strategy, which is `lowest-price` in this example\.
++ 6 `m5.large` On\-Demand Instances in `us-east-1a` – `m5.large` in `us-east-1a` is the lowest price, and there are 5 available unused `m5.large` Capacity Reservations\.
+The Capacity Reservations are used first to launch 5 On\-Demand Instances\.
+After the remaining `m4.xlarge` and `m4.2xlarge` Capacity Reservations are used, to meet the target capacity an additional On\-Demand Instance is launched according to the On\-Demand allocation strategy, which is `lowest-price` in this example\.
-+ 5 m4\.xlarge On\-Demand Instances in us\-east\-1a – m4\.xlarge in us\-east\-1a is the next lowest price, and there are 5 available unused m4\.xlarge Capacity Reservations
++ 5 `m4.xlarge` On\-Demand Instances in `us-east-1a` – `m4.xlarge` in `us-east-1a` is the next lowest price, and there are 5 available unused `m4.xlarge` Capacity Reservations
-+ 5 m4\.2xlarge On\-Demand Instances in us\-east\-1a – m4\.2xlarge in us\-east\-1a is the third lowest price, and there are 5 available unused m4\.2xlarge Capacity Reservations
++ 5 `m4.2xlarge` On\-Demand Instances in `us-east-1a` – `m4.2xlarge` in `us-east-1a` is the third lowest price, and there are 5 available unused `m4.2xlarge` Capacity Reservations

 After the fleet is launched, you can run [describe\-capacity\-reservations](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-capacity-reservations.html) to see how many unused Capacity Reservations are remaining\.
 In this example, you should see the following response, which shows that all of the Capacity Reservations in all of the pools were used\.